 Whether you're new to home canning or a seasoned pro, it's important to test each jar to ensure that it's sealed properly.
 The question is, how do you know whether your jars have sealed?
-Here are the three ways to check that are recommended by the USDA.
+Here are the 3 ways to check that is recommended by the USDA.

 Wait Until the Jars Have Cooled

 Don't make the rookie mistake of tightening the bands as soon as you remove your jars from the canner.
 Adjusting the bands while the jars are hot will disturb the gasket and lead to failed seals.
 It's okay if the bands have loosened a bit during processing.

 Let the jars cool at room temperature for at least 12 hours (and up to 24 hours) before you test the seals.
 You'll probably notice that the level of the contents is lower than when you packed the jars.
 This is to be expected.
 Don't be tempted to open the jars and add more food.
 This'll break the seal, and you'll have to reprocess any jar that you opened.